hpcleuven/VscDocumentation/source/compute/portal/ondemand/pycharm.rst

    at some point since the container's Python installation will upgrade as part of the maintenance cycle of the OnDemand infrastructure.

 * Click on the 'New Project' on the welcome screen, or choose 'File' -> 'New Project'.
 * Choose a 'Location' for your project hierarchy, preferably in your ``VSC_DATA`` (such as ``/data/leuven/3xx/vsc3xxxx/python-projects/pre-processing``).
 * For the 'Interpreter type' choose 'Custom environment'.
 * For the 'Environment' select 'Generate new' (and you only need to do this once).
 * For the 'Type' of the environment choose 'Virtualenv'.
-  At this point, the 'Base python' is already selected as ``Python 3.9`` pointing at ``/usr/bin/python3``.
+  At this point, the 'Base python' is already selected as ``Python 3.9``, pointing to ``/usr/bin/python3``.
 * For the 'location' of your Python virual environment, choose a new folder in your ``VSC_DATA``, such as ``/data/leuven/3xx/vsc3xxxx/pycharm-venvs/pandas``.
 * It is OK to select 'Inherit packages from base interpreter'.
 * Click on 'Create'.
 At the bottom right, you see the environment name ``Python 3.9 (pandas)`` appearing.
 * If you are asked about how to open the new project, you may select 'New Window'.
-* To e.g. add the ``pandas`` package from `Scikit-Learn <https://pypi.org/project/sklearn-pandas>`_, click on the 'Python Packages' icon on the left tray, and put ``pandas`` in the search box.
+* To e.g. add the ``pandas`` package from `Scikit-Learn
+  <https://pypi.org/project/sklearn-pandas>`_, click on the 'Python Packages'
+  icon on the left tray, and put ``pandas`` in the search box.
 From the long list of available packages, choose the ``sklearn-pandas`` package and click on the 'Install' button.
 You may choose the latest version.
 The installation of dependencies and preparation of the virtual environment may take a minute or two.

 Once your environment is created, you can select it in any later session from the list of interpreters.

 .. _pycharm_venv: